kazemiakk/kazemiakk/README.md

 ## 👨‍🔬 About Me

-Researcher specializing in Physics-Informed Machine Learning, Super-Resolution imaging, and Computational Fluid Dynamics (CFD).
+Researcher specializing in Fluid Dynamics, Medical Imaging, and Deep learning.
+I work on projects on Physics-Informed Neural Networks, Super-Resolution of 4DFlow MRI and Computational Fluid Dynamics (CFD).
 I am passionate about bridging the gap between deep learning and physical sciences, specifically in medical imaging and turbulent flow modeling.

 ### 🔭 What I'm Doing Now